 Member and Designation

 The HSSTAC consists of up to 40 members who are appointed by and serve at the pleasure of the Secretary.
-To ensure both stimulating and pragmatic opinions, the committee includes public and private sector perspectives from industry, academe and government (including former members of Federal Government or former or current members of state or local government who can provide the perspective of government implementation of any recommendations).
+To ensure both stimulating and pragmatic opinions, the committee includes public and private sector perspectives from industry, academia, and government (including former members of the Federal Government or former or current members of state or local government who can provide the perspective of government implementation of any recommendations) and the first responder community.
 Members will be eminent authorities in the fields of science and technology relevant to the homeland security enterprise, acquisition processes, first responder needs, strategy and management of research development organizations, government-industry partnerships, and operational experience in a homeland security context.
 To ensure both broad and deep expertise, membership will represent both technical expertise and management or operational experience.
 The technical experts will include research scholars who have published in peer-reviewed journals.
-All members shall serve as either Special Government Employees as defined in Title 18, United States Code, section 202(a); Regular Government Employees, or Representatives.
+All members shall serve as either Special Government Employees as defined in Title 18, United States Code, Section 202(a); Regular Government Employees (RGE) - a full-time or permanent part-time employee of the Federal Government; or Representative Members - a representative is an individual who serves on an advisory committee to provide it with the point of view of a nongovernmental entity.
+This person represents a special interest group, an organization, or an affected population.
 Appointments will be staggered to ensure continuity.

 Members shall serve terms of office of two- or three year terms.
 A person who has completed two consecutive full terms of service on the HSSTAC is ineligible for re-appointment during the one-year period following the expiration of the second term.